bohlool/django_instagram/README.md

 ## Installation

 Install a message broker:

 - Install rabbitmq or redis according to your preference because celery needs it for working.

+Install django project:

 1. Clone the repository:
    ```